 Together these documents form a comprehensive Urban Design and Landscape Plan.
 A description of the contents of each document is included below.

 Stage 1 provides information on the motorway urban landscape and design principles, interchange interface, road and cycleway bridges, pedestrian routes, noise barriers and retaining walls, and road signs.
-This stage has been approved by the Department of Planning and Environment (DP&E) and a submissions report is now available for viewing.
+This stage has been approved by the Department of Planning, Industry and Environment (DPIE) and a submissions report is available for viewing.

 Stage 1b details the design of the western retaining walls and noise barriers for the motorway operations complex.
 Targeted consultation with directly impacted residents and property owners was carried out to finalise this document.
-This stage has been approved by DP&E. The submissions report for this stage is provided in Appendix 1b.
+This stage has been approved by DPIE.
+The submissions report for this stage is provided in Appendix 1b.

-Stage 1c is in development and provides minor editorial edits and design changes for:
+Stage 1c provides design changes and minor editorial edits for: